qdrant/landing_page/qdrant-landing/content/documentation/guides/capacity-planning.md

 When setting up your cluster, you'll need to figure out the right balance of **RAM** and **disk storage**.
 The best setup depends on a few things:

 - How many vectors you have and their dimensions.
-- The types of payload data you're using and their indexes.
+- The amount of payload data you're using and their indexes.
 - What data you want to store in memory versus on disk.
 - Your cluster's replication settings.
 - Whether you're using quantization and how you’ve set it up.